hobbyfarm/hobbyfarm.github.io/content/docs/setup/installation.md

 > You are not required to adhere to these specifix prefixes (e.g. api, admin).
 You may choose your own.

-> While it *may* work to host HobbyFarm at multiple sub-paths (e.g. your-hobbyfarm.io/learn) this is not currently a tested configuration.
+> :warning: While it *may* work to host HobbyFarm at multiple sub-paths (e.g. your-hobbyfarm.io/learn) this is not currently a tested configuration.

 HobbyFarm uses ingress for its web traffic and if TLS is enabled it will make use of certificates referenced via the ingress resource.
 You can specify the secret(s) that contains the key and certificate via the following `values.yaml` keys: